ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/graphics/adding_assets/adding_3d_assets.markdown

  ### InvertUvYaxis

-This boolean property should be set to `true` if the mesh being imported was authored and exported in a program where the default export options do not match Zero's convention.
+This boolean property should be set to `true` if the mesh being imported was authored and exported in a program where the default export options do not match Zilch's convention.
 When imported, the y-coordinate for each vertex will be inverted.
-Zero's uv coordinate convention is for (0,0) to be at top-left and (1,1) at bottom right.
+Zilch's uv coordinate convention is for (0,0) to be at top-left and (1,1) at bottom right.
 Note this will only change the mesh being imported, not any textures that being imported along with it.

 Asset creation programs may export with a different convention where (0,0) is at bottom-left, causing the y-axis (or v-axis) to be inverted if imported to Zilch.
 If this happens, any Material applied to the object created from textures made for this mesh will not appear as expected.
-If working with an artist on a project, it is best to have them set the export options to match Zero's convention.
+If working with an artist on a project, it is best to have them set the export options to match Zilch's convention.
 If using outsourced or pre-made art assets, however, one may need to invert the uv y-axis when importing scene assets.

  ### GenerateTangentSpace

-This boolean property is set to `true` by default and should remain that way unless an artist has specifically authored the tangent space in a specific way that is different from Zero's conventions.
-In Zero, the vertex tangent will always be in the increasing x (or u) direction, while the bi-tangent will always be in the increasing y (or v) direction.
+This boolean property is set to `true` by default and should remain that way unless an artist has specifically authored the tangent space in a specific way that is different from Zilch's conventions.
+In Zilch, the vertex tangent will always be in the increasing x (or u) direction, while the bi-tangent will always be in the increasing y (or v) direction.

  ### FlipWindingOrder